-Kathleen Davies joins us in this instalment of Drinks Adventures, for a chat about Australian craft spirits and her distribution business Nip of Courage.
+Kathleen Davies joins us in this instalment of Drinks Adventures, for a chat about Australian spirits and her distribution business Nip of Courage.

-Founded in 2013, Nip of Courage is the first ever distributor to represent exclusively Australian craft spirits, and the country’s first spirits distribution company that is female-owned.
+Founded in 2013, Nip of Courage is the first ever distributor to represent exclusively Australian spirits, and the country’s first spirits distribution company that is female-owned.

 Kathleen also founded and distributes the Aussie Tipple Company range of bottled cocktails, which includes a Negroni, a Dry Martini and an Espresso Martini, all made exclusively with ingredients sourced from Australian artisan producers.